-Maybe.
 The fastest way to ruin a favorite hobby is to make it your living.
-Of course, doing something that you truly love can also inspire you to work harder.
-Keep in mind though, that cooking for close friends and family is not the same as cooking for strangers who are plunking down hard earned money for your food.
+Of course, doing something that you truly love can inspire you to work harder.
+Keep in mind, though, that cooking for close friends and family is not the same as cooking for strangers who are plunking down hard-earned money for your food.
 Even if friends and family say you should open a restaurant, remember, they are your friends and family and not the most impartial of judges.
-Try catering a few small parties (for non-friends and family) before taking the leap into opening your own restaurant, to get a small taste of the food business.
+Try catering a few small parties for non-friends and family to get a small taste of the food business before taking the leap into opening your own restaurant.

-I Will Have a Place to Hang Out With my Friends!
+You Will Have a Place to Spend Time With Friends

 If your aim is to buy a restaurant to spend time with friends, build a bar in your basement or throw a party.
 Don’t invest thousands of dollars into a business you will not be overseeing because you are spending time with your friends drinking, eating, and watching football.
 In addition, if you act like you do not care about your restaurant, neither will your staff.